wilsonliaows/docs/connectors/quickbase.md

 See [this recipe](https://www.workato.com/recipes/283949-copy-of-new-record-in-quickbase-will-search-records-in-a-quickbase-table) for an example of how this can be used.

-## QuickBase: Specifying input fields to display with the "Input field list"
+## Quickbase: Specifying input fields to display with the "Input field list"

-When your QuickBase table contains more than 150 fields, not all fields will be retrieved by Workato for performance optimization.
-For cases whereby your selected QuickBase table has massive, multi-layered tables and contains more than 150 fields, you would need to specify which fields you're interested in using in your recipe.
+When your Quickbase table contains more than 150 fields, not all fields will be retrieved by Workato for performance optimization.
+For cases whereby your selected Quickbase table has massive, multi-layered tables and contains more than 150 fields, you would need to specify which fields you're interested in using in your recipe.

-In this article, we'll talk about the input field list, which is applicable for QuickBase actions.
-A largely similar concept for the QuickBase connector, the output field list, is covered in this other article, and is applicable for QuickBase triggers.
+In this article, we'll talk about the input field list, which is applicable for Quickbase actions.
+A largely similar concept for the Quickbase connector, the output field list, is covered in this other article, and is applicable for QuickBase triggers.

 ### Input Field List